Alone in the Dark: Illumination

-Alone in the Dark: Illumination is a 2015 third-person shooter video game developed by Atari SA, and the sixth installment of the survival horror video game series under the same title.
-It is also the last title in the series to be published by Atari as the IP has since been acquired by THQ Nordic.
-The game was developed by Pure FPS for Windows and is the series' first installment to be played online and in a cooperative setting.
+Alone in the Dark: Illumination is a 2015 third-person shooter video game developed by Pure FPS and published by Atari for Microsoft Windows.
+The game is the sixth installment of the Alone in the Dark series.

+It received negative reviews from critics and was the last title in the series to be published by Atari, as the intellectual property has since been acquired from Atari SA by THQ Nordic.

 Gameplay

 The game is an up-to-four-player cooperative experience with four distinct player characters working together to solve a mystery in an action-horror setting.
 Some characters wield firearms whereas others use magical abilities.
 Players make their way through levels with randomly generated elements such as enemy locations, locked doors, or even room layouts to make their way to a safety vault at the end of the level.
 Throughout it, the players will have to fight off various types of enemies by means of firepower and creating light-sources to defeat them.